 A sound card is a vital but commonly-overlooked computer component.
-Most people are perfectly content with the stock sound card that comes integrated with their motherboard, while some are not even aware that it’s a separate component
+Most people are perfectly happy with the stock sound card that comes along with their motherboard, while some are not even aware that it’s a separate component

 However, you’d be surprised as to all the benefits that a high-quality dedicated sound card can offer.